 Walk Leaders are required to risk assess their planned walks to give extra attention to things including 'pinch points' on routes like stiles and kissing gates to avoid breaches of social distancing.
 Walk Leaders are not responsible for cleaning/sanitising such obstacles.

-Walk Leaders and walkers should ensure that they separate into groups of no more than 6 people for the duration of the activity.
-This may mean setting off and travelling in small sub groups while keeping safe visible contact with other parts of the overall walking group.
-If groups become too spread put then the Walk Leader must stop and regroup.
+From 17 May 2021, walkers may walk in a group of up to 30 people.
+If the group becomes too spread then the Walk Leader must stop and regroup.
 Walkers must walk to the pace of the slowest walker.
 Walk Leaders should consider using less populated car parks so that contact with the general public is kept to a minimum.

-Walkers should not travel to/from the walk starting point by car with someone from outside their household or 'bubble'.
+The HM Government advice is still for walkers NOT to travel together by car with someone from outside their household or 'bubble'.

 Individual walkers must take responsibility for their own personal 'risk assessment'.
 That is to give thought to their personal participation risk, giving consideration to their physical health, any underlying issues and the health circumstances of those people they may be living with or isolating with in their household.
 This self assessment is a purely private matter.

 Individual walkers should not attend if they are showing or feeling any symptoms of COVID-19 on the day of the walk.

 Individual walkers need to maintain physical distancing with anyone not in their household or 'bubble' throughout their time on the walk.